cafarovanuranaa/Credit-customer-risk-classification/README.md

 ##  What Was Done

 - Data cleaning and preprocessing
-- Univariate analysis (feature impact on the target)
 - Logistic Regression model
+- Univariate analysis
+- Model evaluation for Logistic Regression
 - Random Forest model
-- Hyperparameter tuning for Random Forest using **Optuna**
+- Hyperparameter tuning for Random Forest using Optuna
-- Model evaluation and comparison

 ##  Files